rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/api-operations/methods/get-list-configurations-for-an-agent-v2-project-id-agents-agent-id-configurations.rst

     GET /v2/{project_id}/agents/{agent_id}/configurations

 This operation lists the configurations for the specified agent.
-Note that the response is identical to the response for the operation to list the configurations for a project (see List the configurations for a project).
+Note that the response is identical to the response for the operation to list the configurations for a project (see :ref:`List the configurations for a project<get-list-the-configurations-for-a-project>`).